 Most recently, I have examined the role of religion in different forms of LGBT activism in Africa.
 My second monograph, entitled Kenyan, Christian, Queer: Religion, LGBT Activism, and Arts of Resistance in Africa, was published by Penn State University Press in 2019 in the Africana Religions book series.
 The book examines the role of religion in LGBT activism in Africa, specifically Kenya.
 It presents four case studies of creative forms of queer visibility through which Kenyan LGBT actors organize and present themselves in the public domain, while critically engaging and appropriating Christian beliefs, symbols, and practices.
 The book thus counter-balances the dominant narrative of religiously-inspired homophobia in Africa and shows how Christian traditions can also inspire queer politics and social change.
 Related to the book is the documentary film Kenyan, Christian, Queer (2020), for which I collaborated with the film maker Aiwan Obinyan (director) and with David Ochar (co-executive producer).

-Currently, I am co-authoring a book for a wider audience, together with Ezra Chitando, titled Reimagining Christianity and Sexuality in Africa, which will be published in the African Arguments series of the International African Institute and ZED Books.
+Currently, I am co-authoring a book, together with Ezra Chitando, titled Reimagining Christianity and Sexuality in Africa, which will be published in the African Arguments series of the International African Institute and Hurst & Co.
 I also work on a British Academy funded project, together with my colleague Professor Johanna Stiebert, focusing on the sacred life stories of Ugandan LGBT refugees in Kenya (2019-2020); and on an ESRC funded documentary film project about faith and LGBT activism in Kenya (2019-2020).
 I am the principal investigator of an AHRC-funded research network about “Sexuality and Religion in East Africa” (2020-2021), for which I collaborate with Dr Barbara Bompani (Edinburgh) and Dr Damaris Parsitau (Egerton University, Kenya).

 I welcome applications from postgraduate research students in areas related to my interests and expertise.
 Currently I supervise the following PhD students: